thomasneirynck/kibana/README.md

 ## Building and Packaging

-Make sure you have the dependencies installed by running `npm install`.
+Make sure you have the dependencies installed by running `yarn`.

-Once complete, use `npm run build`.
+Once complete, use `yarn build`.
 Output will be placed in the `build` path (it will be created).

 To drop the `SNAPSHOT` off the version, use the release flag, `-r` or `--release`

-If you'd like to get a zip package and a sha1 checksum file, use `npm run package`.
+If you'd like to get a zip package and a sha1 checksum file, use `yarn package`.
 Output will be placed in the `target` path (it will be created).
 Resulting build output will also be left in the `build` path.

 ## Releasing

-Make sure you have the dependencies installed by running `npm install`.
+Make sure you have the dependencies installed by running `yarn`.

-Once complete, use `npm run release`.
+Once complete, use `yarn release`.
 Build and package output will be placed in the `build` and `target` paths respectively (they will be created).

 Note that you will need AWS credentials for the upload to succeed.
 To provide these credentials, create a `~/.aws/credentials` file with your credentials, which should look like this: